ohNwghtEG/retro-mindsweeper/README.md

 ### Short Description
 A desktop implementation of the classic **Minesweeper** game developed in Python using the **Tkinter** GUI framework.
 This was used as my AP Computer Science Principles project, and since the year is finished with scores all released, I decided to post it as my first-ever GitHub repo and share my proud game with other users!

 The project combines a graphical user interface with randomized mine generation, dynamic difficulty configuration, recursive cell revealing, flag management, win/loss detection, and an integrated game timer.
 Bombs are placed **after** the first click, preventing users from dying on the first click when they have no evidence to play off of.
-I coded this feature after my teacher encountered it after a test run, showing the importance of collaboration in Coding.
+I coded this feature after my teacher encountered it during a test run, showing the importance of collaboration in Coding.
 The name "Retro-Mindsweeper" was created due to its 8-Bit graphics and the fact that I thought the game was called MindSweeper instead of Minesweeper. **Funny, right?**

 ## Features